tedlanda/The-Storyteller-s-Revenge/README.md

 __User Testing__

 I launched the Unity app I created on my LG Nexux Android smartphone and put it into a cardboard viewer.
 The non-edited 50 second long video was clear and had a smooth transition between character movements.
+I was able to upload the video to YouTube and watch it in 360 format.
+For some reason though, the adjuster to toggle the 360 view disappeared from the top left-hand corner after watching the video a couple of times.

 __Breakdown of Final Piece__